 Whilst total cash flows will remain unchanged, there will be a change in analysis within the cash flow statement as principal repayments will be included in financing cash flows and interest payments may be included in operating or financing cash flows, whereas under IAS 17 operating lease cash flows are included entirely in operating cash flows.

 IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17.
 A lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently.

-HMRC has published a number of consultations on the way forward for the post-IFRS 16 tax environment for lessees.
+Over the last couple of years, HMRC has published a number of consultations on the way forward for the post-IFRS 16 tax environment for lessees, and now draft clauses intended for the 2018-19 Finance Bill.
 It is proposed that any new legislation would take effect for accounting periods commencing on or after 1 January 2019.
-The key new proposal is that the government intends to abolish the 'frozen GAAP' provision in section 53 Finance Act 2011, so tax could then take into account the change in lease accounting standards.
+The key new proposal is that the Government intends to abolish the 'frozen GAAP' provision in section 53 Finance Act 2011, so tax could then take into account the change in lease accounting standards.
 This would mean there is no requirement for all lessees to maintain two sets of books - one for accounts, another for tax – although there will of course continue to be tax adjustments to be made to accounts figures when preparing lessee tax computations eg rental restrictions for long funding leases.

 IFRS 16 publications

 - IFRS at a Glance – IFRS 16 Leases

 A short ‘key facts’ document, setting out the key requirements for both lessees and lessors under IFRS 16, the key application guidance, key definitions and disclosures.